konantian/NotableNotebooks/notes/Lecture 16 - Selective search and Monte Carlo Tree Search.md

     * Min and Max
   * Search “interesting” moves much deeper than others
   * Source of error:
-    1. Source of error: heuristic evaluation in leaf nodes
+    1. heuristic evaluation in leaf nodes
     2. may prune the best move from a node --- **MCTS was the first approach that worked well that keep best move**
   ![](https://ws4.sinaimg.cn/large/006tNc79ly1g1yk011j04j30ze0majzf.jpg =400x400)